svelte-gear/svelte-semantic-ui/README.md

 - Data bindings

     - `<Init*>` components allow to set and receive data from Dropdown, Calendar, Slider components, inputs, or textarea.
-    - `InitModal` controlls Modal component through `show` binding.
+    - `InitModal` controls Modal component through `show` binding.
-    - The Init should follow the Semantic UI compoonent, `input`, or `textarea` that it controls.
+    - The Init should follow the Semantic UI component, `input`, or `textarea` that it controls.
         - The library may be configured to use Init as a parent or a child of the input.

 - Settings